NeuroTech Course

 Interested in hands-on experience with translation and commercialization?

 This hands-on workshop enables participants to work with expert program faculty and conduct case-study exercises on key aspects of translating and commercializing neurotechnology.
-This will be a hybrid event.
-Participants in the in-person workshop will be provided a stipend to cover their travel costs.
+Selected participants for the in-person workshop will receive a travel allowance.

 Workshop Topics and Exercises